PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 NOTE: "topXwords" is not the actual field.
 X is replaced by the number you put in `xwords` to make "top10words" or "top124words", etc

+### Many messages
+I have now fixed the issue of getting stuck when asking for a lot of messages by getting them in chunks.
+However, so that the requests do not look suspicious, there is a delay of 3-15 seconds in between chunks.
+Each chunk is 10000 messages.
+It does stop early if you ask for less than 10000, or a number not a multiple of 10000.
+You can change the chunk size in the `getMessages`method.

+The larger the number of total messages you are trying to get, the more time you may have to wait.
+The progress is displayed onto the console.

 ## Inspiration